artcom/webapp-display/README.md

 ## Logs

-Logs are written to the `logDir` specified in the configuration file.
+Logs are created in the path specified via the command line arguments.
 The log files are named `webapp-display-YYYY-MM-DD.log`.
 The logs are rotated daily and the number of log files is limited to 7.

 ## Usage